aws-samples/aws-deployment-pipeline-reference-architecture/docs/application-pipeline/index.md

 ```

 ## Test (Gamma)

+Testing is performed in a gamma environment to validate that the latest code can be safely deployed to production.
+The environment is as production-like as possible including configuration, monitoring, and traffic.
+Additionally, the environment should match the same regions that the production environment uses.

 ???+ required "Launch Environment"
     Consume the compute image from an image repository (e.g., AMI or a container repo) and launch an environment from the image using *Infrastructure Source Code*.
 Gamma environment should be in a different AWS Account from the tools used to run the deployment pipeline.
 Access to the gamma environment should be handled via [cross-account IAM roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/tutorial_cross-account-with-roles.html) rather than long lived credentials from IAM users.
 Example tools for defining infrastructure code include but are not limited to [AWS Cloud Development Kit](https://aws.amazon.com/cdk/), [AWS CloudFormation](https://aws.amazon.com/cloudformation/) and [HashiCorp Terraform](https://www.terraform.io/).